AlibabaResearch/AdvancedLiterateMachinery/DocumentUnderstanding/LORE-TSR/README.md

 ```

 Notice:
-LORE is incorporated with the parsing-and-grouping mechenism similar to Cycle-CenterNet.
+LORE is incorporated with the parsing-and-grouping mechenism similar to Cycle-CenterNet for wired tables.
 Setting `--wiz_rev` arguments to activate such process at inference stage.
 It provides accurate detection results on wired tables, but could slow the inference.

-### Train
+## Train
 1. Organizing the dataset as mentioned before
 2. Changing the parameters such as model architecture, experiment ID and dataset path, etc.
-3. Run
+3. Run:

 ```
 cd src